 If you are interested in joining our Executive Board, please email a cover letter and resume to email@example.com

 Michi Saki has been a KIS community member since 2011 and the Board Chair since 2013.
 Originally from British Columbia, Canada, Michi has been working in various fields of international education in Japan for the past 20 years.
 Her academic interests include sociolinguistics with a focus on intercultural communication, gender and identity.
-Her current research interests are bilingualism, diversity education, ethnic minority youth in Japan and Japanese education policy.
+Her current research interests are bilingualism, diversity education, ethnic minority children and Japanese language learning assistance.

 Email Michi at firstname.lastname@example.org